bahayg/donation-app-backend/README.md

 Built an application to connect donors to local charities and nonprofit organizations who are looking for volunteers.

-### Website has:
+## Features

-Features that take username, user type, password, e-mail address, and a profile picture to create a new user and do the followings:
+Website takes username, user type, password, e-mail address, and a profile picture to create a new user and do the followings:

 - Stores encrypted user information client-side.
 - Lets users (admin or not) create / edit / delete their account.